Soleado

-"Soleado" is a mainly instrumental piece of music composed by Ciro Dammicco under the alias "Zacar", based on his earlier composition "Le rose blu" (1972).
+"Soleado" (Spanish: "Sunny") is a mainly instrumental piece of music composed by Ciro Dammicco under the alias "Zacar", based on his earlier composition "Le rose blu" (1972).
 The song was recorded in 1974 by Dammico's band, the Daniel Sentacruz Ensemble, and presented at that year's edition of Festivalbar.
 It became an instant hit, selling over five million copies in Europe.

 Cover versions

 Following the success of Soleado, many artists went on to cover the song adding lyrics.

 In 1974 Spanish actor and singer Manolo Otero recited a poem, Todo el tiempo del mundo (All the Time in the World), with the tune in the background.

 The first version with proper lyrics was Tränen lügen nicht (Tears don't lie) by Michael Holm in 1974, which topped the charts in Germany and became a Top 10 hit in Austria and Switzerland.
-Holm also recorded an English version of the song When a child is born which was number 53 on the Billboard chart.
+Holm also recorded an English version of the song, When a child is born, which was number 53 on the Billboard chart.